yugasun/site/content/learn/graphql-and-serverless.md

 Announced at the Tokyo Game Show in September, DEKKI, described as a cross between <a href="www.medium.com">Medium</a> and sites like <a href="www.mobafire.com">Mobafire</a> and <a href="www.hearthpwn.com">HearthPwn</a>, promises to bring together the industry’s favorite games and platforms to enable users to share strategies and opinions on the games they love.
 That said, conceiving of an intuitive, multi-lingual platform that is simple to use is one thing.
 Delivering a user experience that differentiates itself in the fast paced, ultra-competitive gaming industry is an entirely different story.

-PlayBrain had identified AWS as the infrastructure of choice for DEKKI, but spent months building an Auto Scaling, auto-healing AWS environment that failed to produce the desired results.
-In order to deliver the performance required, PlayBrain soon discovered that it needed a partner with deep expertise leveraging AWS platform services to build serverless systems.
-The challenge put forward to Trek10 was simple, “Build an elegant system that is infinitely scalable… and low cost.”
+PlayBrain had identified AWS as the infrastructure of choice for DEKKI, but in order to deliver the performance required, PlayBrain knew it needed a partner with deep expertise in leveraging AWS platform services to build serverless systems.
+The challenge put forward to Trek10 was simple, “Build an elegant system that is infinitely scalable… and low cost.

 ### Why Serverless